neilpradhan/credit_default_analysis/README.md

 [Project report](https://github.com/neilpradhan/credit_default_analysis/blob/main/Credit_Default_Analysis.pdf)

-The deployed API url is in the assignment report Chapter 4, and all the other essential details are in the report.
+The deployed API URL is in the project report Chapter 4, and all the other essential details are in the report.

 ```